 At present Vietnam’s (Vietnam Dong VND) exchange rate to the Dollar (USD) is going around 23000 VND = $1.
 Initially, you will find the currency to be a bit confusing as Vietnam Dong has many Zeros, but over time you will get used to it.
 If you have lived or traveled to Indonesia before, this should not come much of a surprise.

 To rent a nice studio or a 1-2 bedroom apartment should cost you around $250-$450 per month.

 Majority of vehicles in Vietnam are two-wheelers and you will find less of cars.
-So, it will be a good idea for you as a digital nomad to rent a motorbike on a monthly basis which should not cost you more than $150 USD per month.
+So, it will be a good idea for you as a digital nomad to rent a motorbike monthly which should not cost you more than $150 per month.